 To enter the Piquillacta Archaeological Site you must have the Cusco Tourist Ticket General or the Partial Ticket that includes the attractions of the tour to the South Valley in Cusco.

-The most common way to get to know Piquillacta Archaeological Site is with the tour to the South Valley of Cusco.
+After flying from the capital of Perú, Lima, you will arrive in Cusco.
+From Cusco, the most common way to get to know Piquillacta Archaeological Site is with the tour to the South Valley of Cusco.
 This service lasts 1 day and runs through the main attractions of southern Cusco such as the archaeological site of Tipón, Piquillacta Ruins and Andahuaylillas Church, known as the Sistine Chapel of America.

 The approximate price of the tour is US $ 32 and includes transportation (round trip), admission to tourist attractions, lunch and guided service.